ReScience/ReScience/reviewer-guidelines.md

 but not strictly required.
 The less well-known a software package is, the more explanation authors should provide concerning its capabilities and use.

+### Failed replications

+A replication attempt can lead to the finding that the results of the original paper cannot be reproduced, suggesting a mistake or ommission in the original work.
+The failure can concern some or all of the results.
+Re**Science** accepts reports on replication failures, but requires a particularly careful examination by the reviewers.
+The authors must describe in detail why they believe that the original work is mistaken, and the reviewers must be convinced by the reasoning offered by the authors.

+Authors who are confronted with replication failure are strongly encouraged to contact the authors of the original work and try to explore the causes of the replication failure in collaboration with them.
+This is, however, not a requirement for publication in Re**Science**.